carbonhubhongkong/carbon_hub/README.md

 - Check the [SETUP.md](SETUP.md) file for detailed setup instructions
 - Review the troubleshooting section above
 - Create an issue in the repository

+## Migration Notes

+This application has been migrated from a MongoDB backend to a client-side IndexedDB architecture.
+The migration provides:

+- **Offline functionality**: No internet connection required
+- **Faster performance**: No network latency
+- **Data privacy**: All data stays on your device
+- **Simplified deployment**: No backend server needed

+For migration details, see [MIGRATION_GUIDE.md](MIGRATION_GUIDE.md).